rkihonge/Penetration-Testing-Toolkit/README.md

 # Simple Penetration Testing Toolkit

 This is a lightweight penetration testing toolkit for educational purposes.
-It contains basic scripts for scanning, vulnerability checks, password testing, and report generation.
+It contains basic scripts for scanning, vulnerability checks, password testing and report generation.

 ## Features
 - **Port Scanner**: Checks for open ports on a target host.